-ERP Wizards, episode 3: Project Manager in a successful ERP implementation
+ERP Wizards 3.
+Project Manager in a successful ERP implementation

 Project manager has a significant and one of the most challenging roles within an ERP project.
 ERP project manager needs to be the glue between all the groups attending the project and keep all the project strings in hands simultaneously.
 This article provides practical tips for project managers in ERP projects.

-Veikkaus's Product Portfolio Manager Tatu Sipilä and Greenstep’s Development Manager Jan Brörklund are both experienced project managers.
-They have years of experience in leading ERP projects and other digital transformations globally.
-Sipilä and Björklund discuss the project manager’s crucial role in an ERP project and give practical tips on how to lead the project successfully in the third episode of Greenstep’s ERP Wizards podcast season.
+Veikkaus's Product Portfolio Manager Tatu Sipilä and Greenstep's Development Manager Jan Brörklund are both experienced project managers.
+They have years of experience leading ERP projects and other global digital transformations.
+Sipilä and Björklund discuss the project manager's crucial role in an ERP project and give practical tips on how to lead the project successfully in the third episode of Greenstep's ERP Wizards podcast season.
 In this article, we put together a 5-point checklist of the most useful tips.

 What kind of responsibilities a project manager has in an ERP project?

 The main task of a project manager is to lead the project and keep all the strings under control.
 However, the chosen approach to leading the project may vary based on personal background.
 Some project managers want to be close to the project by taking part in the implementation as a consultant whilst leading the project as well.
 In such a case, it is crucial to mind the project manager's main duties as a project leader, which are sometimes easily forgotten if the person is busy with the actual implementation.

 Another approach to the project is that the project consultation is completely outsourced to someone else.
 The project manager does not need to know everything about the ERP; however, it is good to understand the basics of the system.
 The project manager's tasks begin in both cases with setting up the projects.
 This phase includes a lot of routine work, such as building up the communication plans, deciding what kind of follow-ups you want to have for the tasks, and choosing the tools.

 5 useful tips for an ERP project manager